iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 - Mean can give us the standard deviation, median can you give us IQR.
 - Mean is better for symmetric dataset, median is better for skewed dataset which has outliers.
 - Median is better for salaries and home prices as it has outliers.

+## Shape of Distribution

+This tells us how data is distributed.
+It can be measure by:
+- Skewness: Extent to which data values are not symmetrical
+- Kurtosis: Affects the peakedness of the curve of the distribution.
+It tell the sharpness of rise of curve.
+Bell shaped is Mesifurtic (Kurtosis = 0).

+### Skewness

+Data can be symmetric, left or right skewed.
+If it is symmetric then we can work on half of the sample of data.

+Left: Mean < Median
+Symmetric: Mean = Median
+Right: Median < Mean

+### Kurtosis

+How sharply the curve rises.
+Eg:
+- High rise, Kurtosis > 0, Leptokurtic.
+- Bell shaped, Kurtosis = 0, Mesokurtic.
+- Low rise, Kurtosis < 0, Platykurtic.

+> Image of shape and quartiles and box plot

+## Frequency Distribution

+We can break data in to different classes, then find frequency of data in each class.
+It is what we see in histogram.

+Each class has a mid point, a frequency.
+We can find **Relative Frequency** which is frequency divided by total frequency (number of data points).
+So this give us percentage of data point is a particular class interval.

+For eg, class A (10 but less than 20) has frequency 3, total observations 20, so relative freq 0.15, hence, 15% data points are in class A.

+We can also find cumulative frequency and relative cumulative frequency or **Cumulative Percentage**.
+It can help us find probabily of that a data is under or less than that class interval.

+**Use of frequency distribution**

+- Raw to useful form
+- Visually see the data distribution
+- See interval in which data is contracted or clustered.

+**Tips:**

+- Play with class interval to see different picture of data.
+- In large dataset, boundaries don't make much difference.
+- When comparing different groups with sample, use relative frequency or precentage distribution.

 # Probability